 Isaiah, Moses, and David

 Having made the two alternatives starkly clear, the Museum moves into Dr. Ham’s “Seven Cs” beginning at the beginning with “Creation” and what looks and feels like the Garden of Eden.
-This exhibit includes a deptiction of Adam naming the animals including a penguin, which looks out of place today but would not have then.
+This exhibit includes a depiction of Adam naming the animals including a penguin, which looks out of place today but would not have in that time.

 It is around this point that the museum walkway begins descending towards the bottom floor which I cannot help but think is a deliberate design choice because it is at this point that the history of man begins to descend into darkness as we reach the second C of “Corruption”.
 The museum does an excellent job portraying just how heartbreaking man’s fall was and the damage it did to everything on earth.
 It reminds visitors that death is the penalty for sin.
 It then transfers smoothly into the third C of “Catastrophe”, by discussing Noah building the ark and layering.
 Going to bypass this for now and talk more about it in my Ark Encounter blog post which will go up later this week.